 Research also reveals that judgments of warmth and competence account for more than 90 percent of positive or negative impressions we form of those around us.
 These impressions then provide the foundation for people to trust us and build relationships.

-The impact on collaboration
+The impact of kindness on collaboration

 Kindness positively impacts collaboration.
 In the same study above, it was found that people were 59 percent more willing to share information, 72 percent more likely to seek advice, and 57 percent more likely to seek information from the civil person compared to an uncivil person.